jupyterlab/extension-examples/advanced/server-extension/README.md

 through package managers like `pip`.

 > Note: In particular, `setupbase.py` provides helpers to package and install JS files
-> with a Python package for jupyter frontend (classical notebook,
+> with a Python package for Jupyter frontends (classical notebook,
 > JupyterLab,...).
 > Those helpers are maintained in [`jupyter-packaging`](https://github.com/jupyter/jupyter-packaging).
 As this provides setup helpers, it is easier to copy them along side the `setup.py` file as recommended in the `jupyter-packaging` README.